icon

 One client tells of their previous auditor that demanded his own room at the client’s place with a computer in it for him to use.
 He also demanded lunch.
 There was more but you get the drift.
 If you ever have an ISO auditor like this you might want to think about changing auditors.

-Most auditors should be grateful that you are simply paying them.
+Most ISO auditors should be grateful that you are simply paying them.
 You shouldn’t have to bow and scrape for them also.
 Common courtesy is important though so I don’t mean you should treat your auditor without regard of course.
 I’m an auditor too.

 Own Agenda

 A consulting client of ours had an auditor that was convinced that every workstation in a metal fabrication workshop should have a computer terminal.
 Now this would probably be a good idea except that it would cost an enormous amount of money and there was so much dust in that workshop that it probably wouldn’t be practical.
-Now suggestions are all right, but the consultant insisted at every visit and even considered penalizing them if they didn’t, true story.

 Not Engaged